nationalarchives/tdr-consignment-api-data/README.md

 ## Using updated schema locally

-To use updated schema locally for development, run the following command:
+To use updated schema locally for development, run the following commands:

+`sbt slickCodegen`
 `sbt publishLocal`

-This will place a snapshot version of the project jar in the local .ivy cache folder: $HOME/.ivy2/local/uk.gov.nationalarchives/consignment-api-db_2.13/[version number]-SNAPSHOT
+This will place a snapshot version of the built project jar in the local .ivy cache folder: $HOME/.ivy2/local/uk.gov.nationalarchives/consignment-api-db_2.13/[version number]-SNAPSHOT

 Other sbt projects that have this project as a dependency can access the local snapshot version by changing the version number in their build.sbt file, for example: